-Appendix A describes the history of the international development of High Temperature Gas-Cooled Reactors (HTGRs) from the 1950s to the 1980s.
+Appendix A describes the history of the international development of HTGRs from the 1950s to the 1980s.
 Modular HTGR development began in the 1980s and is described in this section

-In the 1980s, HTGR designers at the German company INTERATOM, under license to HRB, the designer of the AVR and THTR, developed a new pebble bed design that modified the reactor system in such a way that the residual heat could be removed passively under all circumstances, and the need for active emergency core cooling systems could be eliminated.
-The resulting design was called the HTR Module [NED 1984].
-For typical reactor designs, the reactor core height and diameter are almost equal for neutron economy reasons.
-However, in the HTR Module, the core height was three times larger than the diameter.
+In the 1980s, HTGR designers at the German company INTERATOM, under license to HRB, the designer of the Arbeitsgemeinschaft Versuchsreaktor (AVR) and thorium high-temperature reactor (THTR), developed a new pebble bed design that modified the reactor system in such a way that the residual heat could be removed passively under all circumstances, and the need for active emergency core cooling systems could be eliminated.
+The resulting design was called the High Temperature Reactor (HTR) Modul (NED 1984).
+For typical prior reactor designs, the reactor core height and diameter were almost equal for neutron economic reasons.
+However, in the HTR Modul, the core height was three times larger than the diameter.
 The advantage of this core geometry is that the residual heat can be removed radially and fully passively from an uninsulated reactor vessel.
 The disadvantages are increased neutron leakage and a higher core flow resistance.
-The HTR Module was not intended exclusively for electricity production, but other possible missions were envisioned as well, including heat and power cogeneration, process heat and/or steam production, and district heating.
+The HTR Modul was not intended to be exclusively for electricity production, but other possible missions were envisioned as well, including heat and power cogeneration, process heat and/or steam production, and district heating.

 The U.S. modular HTGR concept began in 1984 when Congress challenged the HTGR industry to investigate the potential for using HTGR technology to develop a "simpler, safer" nuclear power plant design.
 The goal was to develop a passively safe HTGR plant that was also economically competitive.
 To maintain the coated-particle fuel temperatures below damage limits during passive decay heat removal, the core's physical size had to be limited; the maximum reactor power capacity was found to be about 200 MW(t) for a solid, cylindrical core geometry.
-However, this rating was projected to not be economically competitive for electric power generation.
+However, this rating was projected to be not economically competitive for electric power generation.
 This judgment led to the development of an annular core concept to enable larger cores with increased power capacity.
-DOE and General Atomics developed a 350 MW(t) Modular High Temperature Gas-Cooled Reactor (MHTGR) using an annular prismatic block core arrangement.
-Licensing activities included preapplication interaction with the NRC and submittal of numerous documents including a Preliminary Safety Information Document [DOE 1992].
-The annular core design was later applied to the pebble bed core.
+The Department of Energy (DOE) and General Atomics (GA) developed a 350 MW(t) Modular High Temperature Gas-Cooled Reactor (MHTGR) using an annular prismatic block core arrangement.
+Licensing activities included preapplication interaction with the U.S. Nuclear Regulatory Commission (NRC) and submittal of numerous documents including a Preliminary Safety Information Document (DOE 1992).
+The results of the NRC review were documented in a Preliminary Safety Evaluation Report (NRC 1989 and NRC 1995).
+The annular core design was later applied to the pebble bed core by other reactor designers.

-Since the early 1980s, HTGR designs applying the pebble bed and prismatic reactor fuel designs have been developed by the U.S., Russia, South Africa, France, Germany, China, Korea, and Japan.
+Since the early 1980s, modular HTGR designs applying the pebble bed and prismatic reactor fuel designs have been developed by the U.S., Russia, South Africa, France, Germany, China, Korea, and Japan.
 Japan and China have each built and are operating test reactors-the Chinese built the pebble bed-based HTR-10 and the Japanese built the prismatic-based High Temperature Engineering Test Reactor (HTTR).